Skip to content

 """<Items>[].public"""

-# We can create Optional attributes set to None by default
+# Optional attributes can be created set to None by default.

 tags: Optional[list]